UjjwalNatani/QuizPlatform/README.md

 ### Credits:

-This project was developed by [Your Name] and [Collaborator Name], with inspiration and guidance from various online resources and tutorials.
+This project was developed by Ujjwal Natani and Neeraj Sharma, with inspiration and guidance from various online resources and tutorials.

-### License:

-This project is licensed under the [License Name] license.
-See the LICENSE.md file for more details.